wojciech-bilicki/hangman-task/readme.md

 * I will recommend using [Visual Studio Code](https://code.visualstudio.com/) as Text Editor
 * [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) can be used to hold and maintain the data about the scoreboard
 * We don't expect you to implement all functionalities, just see how far you can go with that.
-* I can be reached at https://discordapp.com/invite/reasonml room as wojciech.bilicki for further hints and explanation from 8 AM to 4 PM Monday-Friday or wojciech.bilicki@oke.pl